Ford to unveil new compact car concept at Indian auto show

 Most Indians prefer to drive cheaper, fuel-efficient small cars, in a country where roads are clogged with traffic and parking in big cities is hard to come by.

-Sales of smaller cars, excluding the ultra-cheap Nano from Tata Motors (TAMO.NS), have risen slightly so far this fiscal year that started in April, versus a near 6 percent drop in demand for passenger vehicles, data from the Society of Indian Automobile Manufacturers shows.
+Sales of smaller cars, excluding the ultra-cheap Nano from Tata Motors, have risen slightly so far this fiscal year that started in April, versus a near 6 percent drop in demand for passenger vehicles, data from the Society of Indian Automobile Manufacturers shows.

 Ford India is riding on robust demand for its EcoSport compact sport-utility vehicle, which was launched in the country last year.